For many Ford Mustang lovers, there is nothing quite like seeing a pony car on the big screen!

 That particular model is known as “Eleanor.”

 Mustang Eleanor played an important role in the 1974 independent film-turned-cult classic Gone in Sixty Seconds, as well as the 2000 remake with the same title.
-In the original movie, Mustang Eleanor was a Medium Yellow Gold customized 1971 Fastback (depicted as a 1973 pony car).
-More than 25 years later, Mustang Eleanor was reimagined as a striking, Dupont Pepper Grey 1967 Mustang Fastback (depicted as a Shelby GT500) with a 351 cubic inch, 400-horsepower-producing engine.
+In the original movie, the Eleanor Mustang was a Medium Yellow Gold customized 1971 Fastback (depicted as a 1973 pony car).
+More than 25 years later, Eleanor was reimagined as a striking, Dupont Pepper Grey 1967 Mustang Fastback (depicted as a Shelby GT500) with a 351 cubic inch, 400-horsepower-producing engine.

 Next to the iconic Highland Green Bullitt Fastback, the Eleanor Mustang is perhaps the most famous Mustang to appear in film or television.
 In fact, even non-Ford fans cannot help but marvel at the stunning appearance and performance capabilities in which both Mustang Eleanor models offer in the two films.